Yoon standoff shakes South Korea to the core – DW – 01/03/2025

 And this week, he told his supporters that a "free democracy, where every national is the owner, not the state or a party, will surely prevail."

 The opposition Democratic Party has expressed its outrage at Yoon's short-lived declaration of martial law and his defiance of what they see as the appropriate legal consequences.
-Senior officials of the party claim Yoon was trying to mobilize the far right to intervene against his arrest.
+Senior party officials have claimed Yoon was trying to mobilize the far right to intervene against his arrest.

 "Yoon Suk Yeol, the mastermind of the insurrection, is inciting insurrection as he hides in his residence and refuses to comply with the legal execution of state institutions while shouting for people to fight alongside him," Yonhap News quoted Democratic Party spokesman Jin Sung-joon as saying ahead of the Friday standoff.